 The final descent off of Lookout drops about 800 feet in 3 miles and gets crazy fast in some sections.
 The trail gets into a plush forest as it gets closer to the North River.
 There are many technical sections here with some mossy slick rocks in places.

 Don't miss the intersection for an overlook that forks left off of the main trail.
 This takes you to a cliffside with great views of the North River, Skidmore Fork, and Trimble Mountain.

-At the bottom of the descent, you'll arrive at a suspension bridge, and after crossing the river here you'll have just a short bit of trail to finish the ride.
-Take a right on the pavement to the starting point.
+At the bottom of the descent, you'll arrive at a suspension bridge that you can not ride across as it is quite narrow and after crossing the river go right onto the singletrack.
+Here you'll have just a short bit of trail to finish the ride.